Table of contents

 Cookies can often contain cocoa powder, raisins, etc., so they are also bad for dogs.

 Essentially, feed your dog high-quality dog treats specially made for dogs, and all will be fine.

 Safety Tips when feeding people food to dogs

 Before you give your dog a portion of human food, make sure it’s safe.
 Be aware of what he can and cannot eat and be cautious at all times.
 Don’t give your dog a diet of 100% human food.
 It’s very important that he receives the correct balance of nutrients.
-Ensure that he eats a balanced diet consisting of both a good quality kibble and people foodstuffs.
-A great site to check out the quality is all about dog food
+Ensure that he eats a balanced diet consisting of both good quality kibble and people’s foodstuffs.
+A great site to check out the quality is all about dog food.

 When in Doubt, Ask A Vet

-If you notice any strange behaviour or your dog shows signs of weakness, vomiting, lack of coordination or just acting very strangely, then please contact your vet for advice immediately
+If you notice any strange behaviour or your dog shows signs of weakness, vomiting, lack of coordination, or just acting very strangely, please get in touch with your Vet for advice immediately.

 Conclusion about Toxic foods for dogs

-While we consider our dogs to be part of our families, feeding them your food at mealtimes can cause serious problems to their health.
+While we consider our dogs part of our families, feeding them your food at mealtimes can cause serious problems to their health.

-As we all know, dogs are quite expert at sniffing out food so be prepared not to leave any food items lying around within easy reach.
-If you think your dog has eaten a toxic food item, consult your Vet immediately or at the very least call VetFone.
+As we all know, dogs are experts at sniffing out food, so be prepared not to leave any food items lying around within easy reach.
+If you think your dog has eaten a toxic food item, consult your Vet immediately or, at the very least, call VetFone.